dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.

 TODO
+- Add haptic feedback when touch a button
+- Add a true fullscreen mode under the status bar and the bottom buttons
 - Improve the access to the menu
 - Change the logo following the template